Jim Druckenmiller

-James David Druckenmiller, Jr. (born September 19, 1972) is a former American football quarterback.

-In his career, Druckenmiller played for the San Francisco 49ers, Miami Dolphins, and Indianapolis Colts of the National Football League, as well as the Memphis Maniax of the XFL and the Los Angeles Avengers of the Arena Football League.
+James David Druckenmiller Jr. (born September 19, 1972) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.
+Druckenmiller was selected by the San Francisco 49ers in the first round of the 1997 NFL draft with the 26th overall pick.
+In his career, he played in the NFL for the 49ers, Miami Dolphins, and Indianapolis Colts, as well as the Memphis Maniax of the XFL and the Los Angeles Avengers of the Arena Football League (AFL).

 College career

 After attending high school at Northampton Area High School in Pennsylvania, Druckenmiller prepped at Fork Union Military Academy in Fork Union, Virginia, before committing to Virginia Tech.

 Druckenmiller started two years at quarterback for the Virginia Tech Hokies football team.
 As a senior, he won all-Big East accolades.
 Druckenmiller's Hokies won the Big East Conference championship in 1995 and 1996.
 In 1995, they defeated the Texas Longhorns in the Sugar Bowl.
 In December 1996, Druckenmiller graduated from Virginia Tech with a degree in physical education.